The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 And trust me your muscles won't like this extra work at first!

-So your first few attempts at sitting in one will probably feel very awkward and uncomfortable.
+So your first few attempts at sitting on an exercise ball will probably feel very awkward.

 And you probably won't be able to maintain it for very long either.

-But over time your body and muscles will strengthen and adjust which will make it much easier.
+But over time your body and muscles will strengthen and adjust and it will get easier.

 And you'll get so used to sitting in a healthy, upright posture that it will start to feel natural for you.